 Building Relationships Between Parents And Teachers – TED Talk – This is a fantastic TED Talk that really speaks to the value of home/school connections.

-Dear Parent: About THAT Kid – This is a blog post that was published almost two years ago that is as meaningful to us now as it was back then.
+Dear Parent: About THAT Kid – This is a blog post that was published almost three years ago that is as meaningful to us now as it was back then.
 It’s a post worth reading, and will hopefully have as big an impact on you as it does on us.